Christopher A. Sinclair: Business career

 Sinclair led the financial restructuring of Caribiner International (now Jack Morton Worldwide) as chairman and CEO of this Warburg Pincus-sponsored global business communications company.
 He has served as a partner at Pegasus Capital Advisors, and an operating partner at Morgan Joseph TriArtisan, a New York based merchant bank.
 He was the executive chairman and CEO of Cambridge Solutions Ltd, the second-largest BPO/IT company in the world, which was sold in 2008 to Xchanging, a General Atlantic-backed business services company.

 Sinclair served as chairman of Mattel from January 2015 to May 2018, and as CEO from January 2015 to February 2017.

 In May 2018, he became the non-executive chairman of Reckitt, the maker of Lysol, having served as a director since February 2015.

 He is a former director of Foot Locker, FW Woolworth Company, Merisant (Equal Sugar), PepsiCo and Perdue Farms He has served as a trustee at Brunswick School, Vermont Academy, on the board of overseers at the Tuck School of Business.

 Personal

 Sinclair, and his wife Margaret, reside in Greenwich, Connecticut and Palm Beach, Florida.
 Margaret is the former president of the Breast Cancer Alliance.
+His son William is the Co-CEO of J.P.
+Morgan U.S. Private Bank.